pothitos/naxos/manual/Goals.md

 terminates, it can optionally generate another goal; this possibility provides recursion characteristics to the goals mechanism.
 Last but not least, there are also the AND and OR _meta-goals_.
-They are called "meta-goals" because each of them is used to manipulate two _other_ goals, namely _subgoals_.
+They are called “meta-goals” because each of them is used to manipulate two _other_ goals, namely _subgoals_.
 An AND-goal succeeds if its two subgoals succeed both, while an OR-goal succeeds if one or more of its